How to build a marketplace app

 If you build the front end from scratch with JavaScript, I recommend using the Sharetribe SDK for JavaScript, as it implements some features regarding authentication, data serialization, and so on.

-Everything else – database, email, search, backend-hosting, etc. – are included in Sharetribe, so you’re all set to start customizing the user-facing side of your marketplace!
-Let's assume, for the sake of this article, that you are building unique functionality on top of Sharetribe.
+Everything else—database, email, search, backend-hosting, etc.—is included in Sharetribe, so you’re all set to start customizing the user-facing side of your marketplace.

-Sharetribe Web Template is a fantastic starting point for any type of marketplace, whether for it's about product sales, services, or rentals.
+Sharetribe Web Template is a fantastic starting point for any type of marketplace, whether your idea is about product sales, services, or rentals.
 The template has support for both inventory management and time-based availability management, and you can easily configure it to fit your marketplace's basic concept.
 The layout is responsive and looks great on all devices.

 Set up your development environment